DAILY BRIEF · PODCAST

 4. Availability and changes

-The API is offered on a best-effort basis without an uptime SLA unless separately agreed.
-We may add, deprecate, or remove endpoints with at least {30} days' notice for breaking changes, or immediately for security or abuse reasons.
+The API is offered on a best-effort basis without an uptime SLA unless separately agreed in a Custom plan contract.
+We may add, deprecate, or remove endpoints with at least 30 days' notice for breaking changes, or immediately for security or abuse reasons.

 5. Restrictions